BigweldIndustries/BigBot/README.md

 >yt "video name" - Sends the first result for those youtube search terms in chat

+>poll color "poll contents" - Sends a poll with reactions set up, in a fancy embed format.
+Colors are red, orange, yellow, green, blue, purple, black, none

+>spam 5 "message" - Spams a message a certain number of times

 >wipe - Deletes all channels (Requires confirmation in the console)

 >nitro - Sends a random nitro code